 MA in Spanish: Latin American Studies

 The MA in Spanish: Latin American Studies degree program at American University seeks to build interdisciplinary understanding of Latin America and the Caribbean.
 Master’s students select courses as part of a 21-credit core curriculum that provides a strong foundation for the study of the cultural, historical, linguistic, and political complexity of the region.
-In addition to the core seminars, the Spanish: Latin American Studies master’s program offers four 12-15 credit tracks that provide valuable training and professional skills for Latin American specialists:
+In addition to the core seminars, the Spanish: Latin American Studies master’s program offers three 12-15 credit tracks that provide valuable training and professional skills for Latin American specialists:

 - Translation and Linguistics